Petingo/Telegram-TUI/README.md

 # TeTg
-A telegram client on your terminal!
+A telegram client on your terminal with optimized experience of TUI!

 ![](./imgs/example.gif)

 ## Usage
-- `s`: Send message to corresponding chat
+- `s`: Send message to the corresponding chat
 - `r`: Reply a message
-- `c`: Open UI of chats, then `enter` to send message to chat
+- `c`: Open chat list, then `enter` to send message

 ## TODO List:
 ### Feature
+- [ ] Messages sent from "me" to private chat should show the chat title
+- [ ] Replied message should be shown in the UI
 - [ ] Cache data in local db
-- [ ] Reply to message should be shown in UI
 - [ ] Optimize Hint

 ### Refactor
 - [ ] In `tui.js`, `sendMsgByRefMsgId`'s first param should be changed

 ### Bug
-- [ ] Bug with emoji, this may have to be fixed in blessed
+- [ ] Bug with emoji, this is a bug in blessed

 ## About
 This app is mainly powered by [airgram](https://github.com/airgram/airgram) and [blessed](https://github.com/chjj/blessed)